astramieri/oci-ai-foundations/docs/introduction_to_dl.md

 ## How are ANNs trained ?

 During training, we show an image to the ANN.
 Let us say it is an image of digit 2.
 So we expect output neuron for digit 2 to fire.
 But in real, let us say output neuron of a digit 6 fired.
 So what do we do?
 We know that there is an error.
 So to correct an error, we adjust the weights of the connection between neurons based on a calculation, which we call as **Backpropagation Algorithm**.
 By showing thousands of images and adjusting the weights iteratively, ANN is able to predict correct outcome for most of the input images.

-This process of adjusting weights through backpropagation is called as model training.
+This process of adjusting weights through backpropagation is called as **model training**.

 Backpropagation Algorithm: